 Like the “chicken-and-egg” metaphor, many are wondering when 5G will start to take off.
 Carriers such as T-Mobile, Verizon, Sprint and AT&T have added support to their respective networks but there are few phones currently 5G-enabled.
-And for those that can take advantage of the new speed, there are caveats—it’s anything but a perfect system (for now).
+And for those who can take advantage of the new speed, there are caveats—it’s anything but a perfect system (for now).
 So is the promise of 5G just marketing hype?
 When will we start to see the real power of the technology?
+Qualcomm has an answer.

 Last week’s Qualcomm Snapdragon Summit gave us a good look at what to expect not only in 2020 but in the years ahead.
 The company unveiled its new lineup of chips and partnerships that it hoped would usher in the next chapter of 5G development.
 The most consequential of announcements was Qualcomm’s 765 and 865 chips with the former having a 5G modem built inside.
 Seeing that the company has a dominant hold on the chip industry, many of our devices in the new year could easily be 5G-enabled very quickly.
 Qualcomm isn’t just building chips for the smartphone but anything (and everything).
 By doing so, device makers, developers, and the public might soon realize 5G’s potential beyond faster speeds.